 Some pet parents have asked the question, ‘are cat backpacks cruel?’ but the good news is, they’re no different from a cat carrier.
 In fact, a backpack is a great way of giving your cat's paws a rest while also ensuring they stay safe and secure.
+It’s also a safe way of traversing any difficult sections of the route, such as roads or towns.
 Just be sure to keep them in their harness with their leash clipped to the backpack to ensure they don’t try and escape!

 4. Practice at home

 Even if you have a cat that can’t get enough of being outside, you’ll still want to practice with them in your own backyard first before trying to take them further afield.
 Start by putting them in their harness and walking them around your garden, watching their behavior to see how they’re responding.